Lumavate-Team/documentation/docs/6-CLI.rst

          9  Dragon Command Center     dev      None
          99 Dragon Studio             studio   False

           Org ID you want to associate with this profile: <<org id>>

   #.
 The CLI should return the following with the profile name you specified listed with the other profiles showing that the new profile has been created.

     .. code-block:: bash

         Environment Org Name              Org ID
-       dragon      Dragon Command Center 9
+        Fantasy     Dragon Command Center 9

  .. note::
     While running the profile command, you will have the option to associate the new profile to any organization the user has access to regardless of the command center you are currently in.